 Social Skills Training help children engage in real-world difficulties with peers.
 While observational studies show them to be effective, research has not been showered with much success so far.
 A challenge that children with autism face are that they are comfortable interacting with adults but not much with their peers.
 Social skills groups train them to overcome this challenge.

-Behavioral therapies are effective and safe but sadly, labor-intensive.
-Besides being labor-intensive, another challenge for the therapy is time duration.
-While the larger goal is to shift these children to the mainstream social group, shifting a child away from intensive behavioral programs too soon can hamper his progress.
-The children who receive behavioral therapy for a longer time, are more likely to outgrow the autism diagnosis entirely, even with less social interaction initially.
+Behavioural therapies are effective and safe but sadly, labor-intensive.
+Besides being labour-intensive, another challenge for the therapy is time duration.
+While the larger goal is to shift these children to the mainstream social group, shifting a child away from intensive behavioural programs too soon can hamper his progress.
+The children who receive behavioural therapy for a longer time, are more likely to outgrow the autism diagnosis entirely, even with less social interaction initially.
 More duration can lead to more age-appropriate skills later in life and allow an easier transition.
-Despite these, behavioral therapy still remains the most reliable way of skill development in children with autism.
-And though behavioral therapy is the foundation of skill-building for most children with autism, it is usually combined with speech therapy and occupational therapy.
+Despite these, behavioural therapy still remains the most reliable way of skill development in children with autism.
+And though behavioural therapy is the foundation of skill-building for most children with autism, it is usually combined with speech therapy and occupational therapy.